yochaigal/cairn/wip/2e/setting-seeds.md

 Some paths may lead to POIs that allow the PCs to see more of the world than what appears on their map.

+- **Standard**: A path typical to the region, lacking in special features.
 - **Barrier**: A change in the biome's terrain that slows down or completely blocks further travel.
 Examples can include rivers, changes in elevation, thickly-grown trees, sinkholes, and more.
 - **Chain**: The path is a segment in a series, typically tied to terrain (mountain passes, rivers, trade routes, etc.).
 - **Dead End**: Leads to a remote or isolated location.